TechGeekJamie/GameDevJamie/README.md

-- 👋 Hi, I’m Jamie Tumalty / @GameDevJamie
+- 👋 Hi, I’m Jamie Tumalty / @TechGeekJamie
 - 👀 I’m interested in Software and Game Development
-- 🌱 I’m currently working on a new portfolio using Astro, React, and Tailwind
+- 🌱 I’m currently working on a solo project using React and P5.js.

 <!---
-GameDevJamie/GameDevJamie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+TechGeekJamie/TechGeekJamie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->